Professional Development Training Course

 This is a professional development training course that emphasizes an asset-based approach to work with people living in poverty and work in low-income communities.

-New classes are being developed for the Fall 2020 offering of this course.
-The start date is September 19.
-Class detail will be available at the time of application.
+New classes are being developed for the Winter/Spring 2021 offering of this course.
+The TBD.
+Class details will be available at the time of application.

 This training course is primarily for practitioners who are currently employed (or volunteering) as a social service worker, ministry leader, teacher, healthcare worker, program supervisor or community professional working with individuals or families living in poverty.